jonschofield/hello-world/README.md

 # hello-world
-Hello World demo via Maven & Gradle
+This is Hello World demo in Java built with Maven

-Readme update test via Github
+Adding note to Readme via Github